plotly/public-health/tutorials/ebola-outbreaks.md

 ![Add Table](../screencasts/ebola-outbreaks/dashboard/add-plot3.png)

-Now that we have added all the plots to the dashboard, for each plot where it says "Enter a title..." insert plot titles: **Outbreak Locations**, **Death per Outbreak**, and **All Outbreak Data** in the same order as we added the plots.
+Now that we have added all the plots to the dashboard, for each plot where it says, "Enter a title..." insert plot titles: **Outbreak Locations**, **Death per Outbreak**, and **All Outbreak Data** in the same order as we added the plots.
 Your result ought to look like below.

 ![Add Plot Titles](../screencasts/ebola-outbreaks/dashboard/add-plot-titles.png)

 ### 3.2.
 Style It

 Now that we have the structure of our dashboard, we can style it.
-To do so, navigate to the *settings icon* directly opposite the dashboard title.
-When hovering you ought to see the option settings from the menu.
+To do so, navigate to the *Settings Icon* directly opposite the dashboard title.
+When hovering you ought to see the option **Settings** from the menu.

 ![Settings](../screencasts/ebola-outbreaks/dashboard/settings.png)

-After clicking *settings*, a panel ought to appear from the right-hand side of the screen.
-Here, we have the option of headers, colors, text, layout, and filter.
+After clicking **Settings**, a panel ought to appear from the right-hand side of the screen.
+Here, we have the option of *Headers*, *Colors*, *Text*, *Layout*, and *Filter*.
 First, in *Headers*, we can set the title, add a logo, and multiple links.
 For this tutorial, add **Ebola Outbreaks 1976-2013** to the *Title* text box.
 Next, we can add a link to the original dataset by adding the text **Data Source: Nature** with the URL: **https://www.nature.com/articles/sdata201442#data-records**.

 ![Header](../screencasts/ebola-outbreaks/dashboard/header.png)